damonism/ausvotestr/README.md

 Changelog
 ---------

+### 2 February 2021

+-   Updated the data with the 2019-2020 returns
+-   Added summary tables to `transparency_register_scraper.R` in order to provide some reassurance that the web scraping process continues to work properly (not yet complete for all tables)
+-   Bumped the version number to 0.1.5

 ### 16 December 2020

 -   Added this ReadMe
--   Added DisclosurePeriodEndDate to returns\_receipts\_details, returns\_donor\_details
+-   Added `DisclosurePeriodEndDate` to `returns_receipts_details`, `returns_donor_details`
--   Implemented a more memory efficient way to standardise the FinancialYear field
+-   Implemented a more memory efficient way to standardise the `FinancialYear` field
 -   Update the data
 -   Moved search functions from the Shiny app and exported them
 -   Updated version number to 0.1.4